ThomasDelatte/ai-governance-portfolio/project-01-credit-scoring-responsible-ai/artefacts/fairness-assessment.md

 | Test set size | 300 |
 | Test bad-risk rate | 30.0% |

-Main dataset limitation: the dataset is small, historical, weakly documented, lacks timestamps, longitudinal repayment, affordability, income, complaint and override data, and includes sensitive or proxy-sensitive variables requiring careful treatment.
+Dataset limitation: the dataset is small, historical, weakly documented, lacks timestamps, longitudinal repayment, affordability, income, complaint and override data, and includes sensitive or proxy-sensitive variables requiring careful treatment.

 The selected model is a logistic regression classifier.
 At the selected threshold of `0.25`, the model flags **47.3%** of test applicants as bad risk / high risk.